SleipnirGroup/Choreo/docs/usage/code-generation.md

     These generated Java files do not depend on ChoreoLib to work.
 They will be perfectly compatible with any Java project.

+!!! tip

+    We recommend excluding `'**/ChoreoVars.java'` and `'**/ChoreoTraj.java'` from any Java formatter set up in your robot code.
+Choreo's generated files are readable, but will likely not match your formatter's rules.

 > **NOTE**
 To make this code generation possible, Choreo requires that trajectory names are valid variable names (identifiers) in C++, Python, and Java. **Trajectory names can only contain letters (a-z, A-Z), numbers (0-9), and the underscore character (_).
 They cannot begin with a number.**